For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 The next few sentences should convey a heartfelt impression you have about the person, words that express why you are grateful for the connection.
-Phrases like: “I have enjoyed getting to know you, you are such a kind and positive person” or “Your humor and fortitude amaze me, and give me such strength to get through this challenging time” or “You have an incredible way of making people feel at home, a trait that I am grateful for and admire.”
+Phrases like: “I have enjoyed getting to know you, you are such a kind and positive person” or “Your humor and fortitude amaze me, and give me strength during this challenging time” or “You have an incredible way of making people feel at home, a trait that I am grateful for and admire.”
 This portion should be so lovely that it makes the recipient instinctively put her hand on her heart in reading such wonderful words.

-A heartfelt impression should be followed by sentences about what the two of you share or have in common — “Almost finished with another school year, just one more month to go” or “I can’t put down the book you recommended, it is making me look at life in a whole new way.”
+A heartfelt impression should be followed by sentences about what the two of you share or have in common — “We’re almost finished with another school year, just one more month to go” or “I can’t put down the book you recommended, it’s making me look at life in a whole new way.”
 Alternatively, it can be something you want to learn from the person.
 “I would love to know your secret to growing those gorgeous roses.”

 Continuing the Conversation

 The final sentiments should evoke a request to keep the conversation going by referencing future events.
-Something like, “Let me know how your trip to Paris goes and definitely spend an afternoon at L’Avenue enjoying a bottle of Côtes du Rhône with baguette smothered in Camembert.
+Something like, “Let me know how your trip to Paris goes and definitely spend an afternoon at L’Avenue.
 You won’t regret it.”

 A Well Written Note is Never Tardy